Skip to main content

 How do I identify GLP-1 prescribers if there's no specific NPI taxonomy code?

 Use a multi-signal approach: combine NPI taxonomy data with practice name keyword analysis, ABOM certification databases, Medicare Part D prescriber data, website content analysis, and service listing indicators.
-No single data source captures all GLP-1 prescribers, but layering multiple signals produces comprehensive coverage.
+No single data source captures all GLP-1 prescribers, but layering multiple signals produces complete coverage.

 What's the difference between a medical weight loss clinic and a med spa offering weight loss?